 - 1 1/4 cups powdered / icing sugar (150 grams)

 - 1-2 tablespoons lemon juice

-- 1 tablespoon whole / whipping cream
+- 1 tablespoon whole / whipping cream or milk

 - Sift together the flour and salt.